 3) Which one will be the future-proofed standard?

-Ok, by this point you are probably wondering: will we ever have a standard that will rule the cable world like the wireless charging Qi standard?
+Will we ever have a standard that will rule the cable world like the wireless charging Qi standard?

-3. Tips on buying the right smartphone cable.
+3. Tips on Buying the Right Smartphone Cable

 1) Know what cable you need